Professor Maureen Kelley

 Professor of Bioethics

-Maureen Kelley is Associate Professor of Bioethics at The Ethox Centre in the Nuffield Department of Population Health at the University of Oxford, specializing in ethics and women's and children's health.
-Dr. Kelley is a moral philosopher and qualitative researcher by training and has worked for nearly twenty years as a clinical ethics consultant and instructor in pediatrics, adolescent medicine, and obstetrics.
+Maureen Kelley is Professor of Bioethics and Wellcome Senior Investigator at The Ethox Centre and Wellcome Centre for Ethics & Humanities in the Nuffield Department of Population Health at the University of Oxford, specialising in ethics and women's and children's global health and international research ethics.
+Dr. Kelley is a moral philosopher and qualitative researcher by training and has worked for more than twenty years as a clinical ethics consultant and instructor of medical ethics in paediatrics, adolescent medicine, and obstetrics.

-Through qualitative empirical research and ethical argument her research identifies and addresses practical ethical challenges that adversely impact the health of particularly vulnerable populations of women and children.
-That is, women and children who are more susceptible to poor health due to social, economic and political circumstances.
-She is particularly interested in addressing sociocultural and ethical barriers to treatment for preventable diseases and adverse health outcomes, such as stillbirth, preterm birth, infection, malnutrition, and maternal-neonatal death and morbidity during childbirth.
-In child health she has focused on barriers to improving access to health care for children living without parents—orphans, migrant children, foster children, and homeless youth.
-Her research has been supported by The Bill and Melinda Gates Foundation, the National Institutes for Health, The Greenwall Foundation, and The Wellcome Trust.
+Through qualitative empirical ethics research and ethical argument her research identifies and addresses practical ethical challenges that adversely impact the health of historically marginalised populations of women and children.
+That is, women and children who are more susceptible to poor health due to structural social, economic and political circumstances.
+Her research has been supported by The Bill and Melinda Gates Foundation, the National Institutes for Health, The Greenwall Foundation, Medical Research Council, and The Wellcome Trust.